skohub-io/skohub-vocabs/README.md

 Your project folder will be mounted into the container, with exceptions defined in `.dockerignore`.
 Fast refresh aka hot reloading is kept so changes to the source files should affect the generated static sites instantly.

+If you added packages with `npm i <package_name>` make sure to rebuild the container with `docker compose up --build --force-recreate`.

 ### Code formatting and styling

 To improve code quality we currently use [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/) for formatting and linting.